Manufacturing Inspection Processes Guide

 Positive Material Identification (PMI)

 Handheld XRF analyzer verifies alloy composition in seconds without destroying the part.
-Critical for material traceability in aerospace and nuclear supply chains.
+Critical for material traceability in medical device and regulated commercial supply chains.
 Verifies that the correct alloy was used (e.g., 316L vs. 304 stainless).

 FAI (First Article Inspection) is a formal, documented verification that the production process produces parts conforming to every requirement in the design record (drawing, model, specs).
-It is mandatory in most AS9100-certified aerospace supply chains and increasingly adopted in medical device (FDA 21 CFR 820) and automotive (IATF 16949 / PPAP) programs.
+It is required for medical device programs (FDA 21 CFR 820), expected by automotive OEMs (IATF 16949 / PPAP), and is good practice for any production program regardless of industry.

-AS9102 Rev C defines three forms that together provide complete traceability from raw material to finished, inspected part.
+Industry-standard FAI documentation defines three packages that together provide complete traceability from raw material to finished, inspected part.

 Form 1 — Part Number Accountability